-The Company's Asia Pacific segment primarily consists of beverage can operations in Cambodia, China, Indonesia, Malaysia, Singapore, Thailand and Vietnam and also includes the Company's non-beverage can operations, primarily food cans and specialty packaging in China, Singapore, Thailand and Vietnam.
+The Company's Asia Pacific segment primarily consists of beverage can operations in Cambodia, China, Indonesia, Malaysia, Myanmar, Singapore, Thailand and Vietnam and also includes the Company's non-beverage can operations, primarily food cans and specialty packaging in China, Singapore, Thailand and Vietnam.
 In recent years, the beverage can market in Asia has been growing.
 The Company's new beverage can facility in Jakarta, Indonesia, and a second line at its beverage can plant in Danang, Vietnam, began operations in June and October 2017.
 In addition, production began at a new beverage can plant in Yangon, Myanmar in July 2018.
 A third beverage can line at the Phnom Penh, Cambodia plant is scheduled to start production in the fourth quarter of 2018.
-The Company also announced the closure of its Beijing beverage can facility in 2017 in an effort to reduce costs by consolidating manufacturing processes in China.
+The Company also closured its Beijing beverage can facility in 2017 in an effort to reduce costs by consolidating manufacturing processes in China.
+The Company continues to review its supply and demand profile and long-term plans in China, and it is possible that the Company may record additional charges in the future.